JPETTomography/j-pet-framework-examples/TimeCalibration_lifetime/README.md

 First step of calibration:
 - running analysis till EventFinder
 - hadding unk.evt.root files
-- compiling Calibrate module
+- updating calibration params file with the name of the hadded files and other options
 - running ./Calibrate.exe [file with calibration params (calibParams.json)] single

 Second step of calibration:
-- running analysis for CalibrationUnit
+- running analysis for PALSCalibrationTaks
-- hadding cat.evt.root files
+- hadding cal.it.root files
+- updating calibration params file with the name of the hadded files and other options
 - running ./Calibrate.exe [file with calibration params (calibParams.json)] multi

 Third step of analysis:
 - repeating the second step until corrections are lower than uncertainities
 - running ./Calibrate.exe [file with calibration params (calibParams.json)] final

+Additional step of analysis
+- performing calibration for different values of the effective length paramater in a calibration params file
+- updating effective length params file (default effLenParams.json) with the names of the files with final correction for different effective lengths
+- running ./EstimateEffectiLength.exe [file with effective length params (effLenParams.json)]

 Author
 ------------